Linear dynamics of the adjoint of a unilateral weighted shift operator: Introduction

 \begin{theorem}\emph{\textsf{(Chaoticity Criterion \cite{Bonilla-Erdmann1})}} Let $X$ be a separable Banach space, $D$ be a dense set in $X$, and let $T$ be a bounded operator on $X$.
 If there exists a map $S:D\rightarrow D$ such that $\sum_{n\geq 0} T^nx$ and $\sum_{n\geq 0} S^nx$ are unconditionally convergent, and $TSx=x$, for each $x\in D$, then the operator $T$ is chaotic and mixing on $X$. \end{theorem}

 The paper is organized as follows.
 In Section $2$, we recall the spaces $\ell^p_{a,b}$ and $c_{0,a,b}$, and study the continuity of the weighted forward shift $F_w$ on these spaces.
 Particularly, we obtain an important ``shift-like" property of the adjoint $F_w^*$ although the adjoint is not necessarily a weighted backward shift.
 In Section $3,$ as main results, we study when $F_w^*$ is hypercyclic, mixing, and chaotic.
 It is shown that forward shifts on $\ell^p_{a,b}$ and $c_{0,a,b}$ have distinguishing properties compared to classical weighted shifts.
-For example, among other results, it is shown that the adjoint $F^*$ can admit a non-zero periodic vector, without being hypercyclic.
-The zero-one law of hypercyclicity fails for the adjoint $F^*$.
+For example, among other results, it is shown that the adjoint $F^*$ of the unweighted forward shift $F$ can admit a non-zero periodic vector, without being hypercyclic.
+Also, the zero-one law of hypercyclicity fails for $F^*$.